ZER-0-NE/locsum/README.md

 *   `get_llm`: Initializes and returns an Ollama LLM instance (defaulting to `llama3`), enabling local execution of large language models.
 *   `get_rag_chain`: Constructs the complete RAG chain using LangChain Expression Language (LCEL).
 This chain orchestrates the retrieval of documents, formats them into a prompt, passes the prompt to the LLM, and parses the LLM's output to generate a coherent response.

+## FastAPI Integration

+Integrated the RAG components into the FastAPI application (`src/app.py`):

+*   **`/query` Endpoint:** A new POST endpoint `/query` has been added to accept user queries.
+It utilizes the RAG chain to process the query and return a relevant response.
+*   **Startup Logic:** On application startup, the FastAPI application now attempts to load the FAISS index from a predefined path (`./faiss_index`).
+If the index is not found, it automatically loads documents from a dummy directory (representing an Obsidian vault), chunks them, creates a new FAISS index, and saves it for future use.
+This ensures the RAG system is ready to serve queries upon startup.

 ## Running Tests

 To run the unit tests for the FastAPI application and RAG core, ensure your virtual environment is activated and run: